AlphaEarth Foundations: An embedding field model for accurate and efficient global mapping from sparse label data: Modeling

 We minimize this batch uniformity term during training.
 We note that alone, there are perfectly valid non-uniform distributions for which this tends to zero e.g. clusters of points on opposite poles.
 In practice, setting the weight in the loss combination for this term > 0 prevented collapse scenarios where this term would tend to 1 otherwise.
 We ultimately settled on a weight of $b = 0.05$.

 While tuning was not performed, as expected, evaluation scores improved when batch uniformity was present, or there was no difference.
-For a sweep of $b\in [0, 0.001, 0.005, 0.01, 0.1]$, we found settings of $b = 0$ and $b = 0.1$ to be the least performant across evaluations, and $b = 0.005$ to be optimal.
+To better understand the effect of batch uniformity, we performed a sweep of $b\in [0, 0.001, 0.005, 0.01, 0.1]$.
+We found settings of $b = 0$ and $b = 0.1$ to be the least performant across evaluations, and $b = 0.005$ to be optimal.
 For some evals, the difference in performance was notable e.g. GLanCE land cover max-trial linear transfer BA scores were \textasciitilde 66.6\% for $b = 0.005$ and \textasciitilde 64.7\% for b = 0.
 For others, there was only a small improvement e.g. LUCAS land cover max-trial linear transfer BA scores were \textasciitilde 34.7\% for $b = 0.005$ and \textasciitilde 34.2\% for $b = 0$.